 Stock market today: Asian stocks gain ahead of US and Japan rate decisions

-Asian stocks are higher ahead of policy decisions this week by Japan's central bank and the Federal Reserve
+Asian stocks have gained ahead of policy decisions this week by Japan's central bank and the Federal Reserve

 Stock market today: Asian stocks gain ahead of US and Japan rate decisionsShow all 5